matthiask/django-cte-forest/docs/source/technical.rst

 Testing
 =======

-Use the cte_tree_test Django dummy application and module.
+Use the cte_forest_test Django dummy application and module.
 By default, it uses a localhost database 'dummy' with user 'dummy' and password 'dummy'.